dyhes/zulip/docs/production/upgrade-or-modify.md

 ## Upgrading from a Git repository

-Zulip supports upgrading a production installation to any commit in a Git repository, which is great for [running pre-release changes from `main`](#applying-changes-from-main) or [maintaining a fork](#making-changes).
+Aloha supports upgrading a production installation to any commit in a Git repository, which is great for [running pre-release changes from `main`](#applying-changes-from-main) or [maintaining a fork](#making-changes).
 The process is simple: